bcgov/GDX-Analytics/examples/html_example/README.md

 This code demonstrates using the HTML/Javascript tracker to push custom events the the Snowplow Tracker.
 For more information on the Snowplow Javascript Tracker see https://github.com/snowplow/snowplow-javascript-tracker.

 This includes two examples:
-* [index.html](index.html) demonstrates how to push non-website events to a custom Snowplow schema (NOTE: This is using an old version of the CFMS custom event schema.)
+* [index.html](index.html) demonstrates how to push non-website events to a custom Snowplow schema as defined in [../schemas/ca.bc.gov.demo](../schemas/ca.bc.gov.demo).
-* [test_html_node_context.html](test_html_node_context.html) demonstrates how to add a custom context to a Snowplow page view event.

 ## Project Status